 Remove chest and neck fur using a shaver and hair removal lotion (Figure 1A, 2A).

 Secure each mouse in the supine position on a temperature-controlled small animal surgical table to help maintain body temperature (37 °C) during surgery.

+Clean the surgical site with 70% ethanal.

 Once anesthesia is in effect, confirm adequate anesthesia induction using a toe pinch.